momohou21/hackathon-openbook/index.md

 ## 🎉Contribute to this Openbook

-Please notice this playbook is a ongoing work and you are more than welomed to contribute by commenting or submitting a PR to this repo if you have anything to say.
-Detailed instructions can be reached as below.
+This playbook is a ongoing work and you are more than welomed to contribute by commenting or submitting a PR to this repo if you have anything to say.